 From the very beginning I'd planned on a built-in entertainment center located smack in the middle of the living space.
 As I started sketching out the framing, I figured out a way to incorporate it into the structure built to bear the load of the roof in the middle of the space.
 The most challenging part was getting this structure centered and symmetrical; I spent a lot of quality time with my tape measure and snap line.

 On 18 May 2016, the sill plates started going down—a critical step, since any changes would become exponentially more difficult after this point.

 As more sill plates went down, the outline of the entertainment center began to take shape.

-Four days later, the framing was going up.
+Four days later, most of the framing was up.
 Notice the massive header beam across the top; this will bear the load of the roof, and do so with nothing under it.
-(Incidentally, the structure visible on the floor at the rear center is the laundry platform: it will raise the washer and dryer to "human height" so as to be kinder on my back.)

 The next day, I filled the opening with a sheet of ¾-inch plywood.
 This was important because the plywood added stability to the most critical part of the living area framing.
 Eventually this plywood will be finished with hardwood veneer, and the TV will be mounted on it.
 The recess provided by the 2x6 framing around it will allow the TV to be flush with the wall.